MicrosoftDocs/quantum-docs/articles/optimization-express-optimization-problem.md

 ## Ways to supply problem terms

-There are three ways to supply terms for a [`Problem`](xref:microsoft.quantum.optimization.problem): in the constructor, individually, and as a list of `Term` objects or - where supported - grouped term (for example: `SlcTerm`) objects.
+There are three ways to supply terms for a [`Problem`](xref:microsoft.quantum.optimization.problem): in the constructor, individually, or as a list of `Term` objects (or, where supported, grouped term objects, for example: [`SlcTerm`](xref:microsoft.quantum.optimization.slc-term)).

 ### In the constructor